kidaa30/ohimanual/3_conduct_manual/practical_species_BDD_ICO.md

 The choice of inclusion of iconic species in your list can be subjective.
 You could also come up with specific inclusion criteria, for instance, that would filter a list of species or filter a subset of the gathered data for **Biodiversity**, and then you could use this new list in the **Sense of Place** goal.
 This would be a more rigorous approach because then it could be documented and you could replicate the study in future assessments.

+> You might find better local information on species and their health,

 #### Defining spatial regions and map considerations

 Once you have gathered the data, the treatment of it will matter for the model and goal score calculation.
 Do you know how the data were collected?
 Do you have information on sampling effort?
 If you don't know, you may not be sure whether changes in condition are due to monitoring efforts or biodiversity change, and you therefore may want to consider the uncertainty of your model.